shenova/data-explorer-R/README.md

 ## Quick start (view the outputs)

-If you just want to read the project outputs, open these files directly in your browser:
+If you want to read the project outputs, open these files directly in your browser:

 - `DoingItManually.html`
 - `Technical Presentation of DataExplorer.html`

-Tip: On GitHub, click a file → “View raw” if the HTML preview doesn’t render cleanly.

 ## Reproducing / Rendering the Quarto reports